wavemotion-dave/DS994a/README.md

 How do I play Frogger? :
 -----------------------
 No way to start the game?
-That's because it utlizes Joystick 2 unlike most every other game.
+That's because it utilizes Joystick 2 unlike most every other game.
 Before the game starts, go into Controller Settings and press the X button to toggle form P1 controls to P2 controls.
 Save those controls out - the game should work fine.
-Star Trek similarly uses P2 controls and you'll want to map a few other keys for Photon Torpedos and Warp to various DS keys for maximum playability.
-If you're using a standard ROM for FFrogger, the emulator should auto-set this by default.
+Star Trek similarly uses P2 controls and you'll want to map a few other keys for Photon Torpedos and Warp to various DS keys for maximum play-ability.
+If you're using a standard ROM for Frogger, the emulator should auto-set this by default.

 How do I play Q-Bert? :
 -----------------------